Taste of Persia: A Cook’s Travels Through Armenia, Azerbaijan, Georgia, Iran and Kurdistan

 Photographs by Brian John, Gentl & Hyers (food), and Naomi Duguid (travel).
 Used with permission of the publisher.

-CHRIS LOWRY is a media producer and educator In 1988 hco-founded Street Kids International, working with street youth around the world.
+CHRIS LOWRY is a media producer and educator In 1988 he co-founded Street Kids International, working with street youth around the world.
 From 1998 to 2004 he worked in the field of child rights and health, consulting for the Canadian government with UN agencies, and served as a program director at Médecins sans Frontières-Canada.
 His new photo book Afghanistan Before the Rain of Fire chronicles travels overland through Afghanistan in 1977.
 He lives in Toronto where he regularly performs concerts as a singer. ecotone.ca

 Comments